devcontainers/spec/docs/devcontainerjson-reference.md

 ## Minimum host requirements

 While `devcontainer.json` does not focus on hardware or VM provisioning, it can be useful to know your container's minimum RAM, CPU, and storage requirements.
 This is what the `hostRequirements` properties allow you to do.
-Cloud services like GitHub Codespaces use these properties to automatically default to the best compute option available, while in other cases, you will be presented with a warning if the requirements are not met.
+Cloud services can use these properties to automatically default to the best compute option available, while in other cases, you will be presented with a warning if the requirements are not met.

 | Property | Type | Description |
 |----------|------|-------------|